Chapter 3 Data Visualization

 Learning Outcomes:

-• Understand what the layered approach to Grammar of Graphics and its corresponding package ggplot2 are
+- Understand what the layered approach to Grammar of Graphics and its corresponding package

 Today’s Learning Tools: